vish624/dailyjournal/README.md

 If the browser shows "refused to connect", ensure the server started successfully (see terminal output), and that you are using http (not https).

 ## Usage
-- Navigate months using the left/right arrows.
+- Navigate months using the left/right arrow buttons.
 - Click any day to open the editor, then write your entry.
 - Pick a mood and optionally add comma-separated tags.
 - Click Save.
 A dot appears on that day (color reflects the chosen mood).